Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Construction of the hyperbolic extensions and the hyperbolic torus

 \subsection{The manifolds $\mathbf{T}(I_2(m))$ as Riemann surfaces}

 A little bit more can be said about the case of the surfaces $\mathbf{T}(I_2(m))$.
-Recall that by \cite[Theorem 3.11.1]{jost-riemann}, any Riemannian metric on an oriented 2-manifold $M$ induces a complex structure on $M$ (making $M$ a Riemann surface), called the \emph{conformal structure} induced by the metric.
+Recall that by a theorem of Gauss (see \cite[Theorem 3.11.1]{jost-riemann}), any Riemannian metric on an oriented 2-manifold $M$ induces a complex structure on $M$ (making $M$ a Riemann surface), called the \emph{conformal structure} induced by the metric.